I perceive that it will be too expensive to go into shop front premises in my area. Is it absolutely necessary for me to make this move?

 You will have up until the end of the third year to find and move into a shop front.
 We have franchisees who have managed to find good shop front premises when at first glance there appeared to be nothing remotely suitable.
 It is location, location, location translated as visibility, accessibility and affordability.
 This will help you to achieve the growth that we both seek.

-I am a qualified accountant without a tax certificate.
+I am a qualified accountant without a tax agent licence.
 How do I obtain this, or can I operate without one?

 How much net profit can I earn from my operation?